Nuria Párrizas Díaz: 2017–2019: Return to tour, two ITF Circuit titles

-2020–2021: WTA, top 100 and major debuts
+2020–2021: WTA Tour, top 100 and major debuts

-In January 2020, Párrizas Díaz participated in her first Grand Slam event after years of battle when she played in the qualifying competition for the Australian Open.
+In January 2020, Párrizas Díaz participated in her first major event after years of battle when she played in the qualifying competition for the Australian Open.

 In April 2021, Párrizas Díaz qualified for the Copa Colsanitas tournament, with two solid wins.
-This would be her first main-draw appearance at the WTA-level.
+This would be her first main-draw appearance at the WTA Tour-level.

 In July, she won her biggest title to date at the WTA 125 Swedish Open in Bastad, defeating Olga Govortsova in the final.
 As a result, she reached a new career-high of No. 108.

 In August, she won her biggest ITF Circuit title at the 100k Tennis Challenge in Landisville, Pennsylvania.
 As a result, she entered the top 100 at world No. 96, on 16 August 2021.

 She qualified for a Grand Slam tournament main draw at the US Open for the first time in her career.

 Finally in September, Párrizas Díaz won her second WTA 125 title at the Columbus Challenger, the inaugural women's version of the event.
 She defeated Wang Xinyu in the final, achieving a new career-high ranking of No. 73.
 However, she lost to Wang in the doubles final.